ministryofjustice/security-guidance/docs/cots-applications.md

 Log Collection Principle\(s\): 6

-Where unauthenticated users interact with applications \(for example, a MoJ Google Workspace document available on the general Internet through relaxed access controls\), associated audit information must be created.
+Where unauthenticated users interact with applications \(for example, a document available on the general Internet through relaxed access controls\), associated audit information must be created.

 1. End-client identifier\(s\)
 2. Query metadata: